 When fuel is burned, most of the energy is released as heat.
-Some of this heat can be used to do work.
+Some of this heat can be used to do work, like in the Figure below.
 Heat cooks food or warms your house.
 Sometimes the heat is just waste heat.
 It still heats the environment, though.

 Your body gets its energy from food, but that is only a small part of the energy you use every day.
 Cooking your food takes energy, and so does keeping it cold in the refrigerator or the freezer.
 The same is true for heating or cooling your home.
 Whether you are turning on a light in the kitchen or riding in a car to school, you are using energy.
 Billions of people all around the world use energy, so there is a huge demand for resources to provide all of this energy.
 Why do we need so much energy?
 The main reason is that almost everything that happens on Earth involves energy.

-This lantern festival uses hundreds of candles for light.
+This festival uses hundreds of candles for light.